kreijack/bombrowser/tests/TESTS.md

 - Press "next" going below the bom until a dialog "Data not found" is showed

 Expected results: After thelast action a dialog "Data not found" is showed

 Passed: [X]

+### Test 3.30 - show latest assembly

+Test description:
+- in "Code list" window, select the code 820017
+- select the code
+- look at right panel codegui.
+Check that the "Date to" is blank
+- if not, edit the code and change the "Date to" date accordling
+- from the RBM menu select "Show latest assembly"

+Expected results:
+- The window "Assembly" is showed
+- The date on the title is replaced by "LATEST"

+Passed: [X]

+### Test 3.31 - show latest assembly

+Test description:
+- in "Code list" window, select the code 100017
+- select the code
+- look at right panel codegui.
+Check that the "Date to" is **not** blank
+- if not, edit the code and change the "Date to" date accordling
+- from the RBM menu select "Show latest assembly"

+Expected results:
+- The window "Assembly" is showed
+- The date on the title is replaced by the "Date to" value

+Passed: [X]